yistLin/prove-it/_posts/2019-09-05-Prove-that-we-are-stones-for-God’s-building.md

 ---
 layout: post
-title: "Prove that we are stones for God's building"
+title: "Prove That We Are Stones for God's Building"
-tags: [God's building, stones]
+tags: [stones]
+categories: ["God's Building"]
 ---

 1 Peter 2:5